SammystTheAnalyst/SammystTheAnalyst/README.md

-- 👋 Hi, I’m SammystTheAnalyst
+- 👋 Hi, I’m SammystTheAnalyst, a Data Analyst/Scientist
-- 👀 I’m interested in data analysis and visualization using tools such as Python pandas, SQL, Tableau and PowerBI
+- 👀 I’m interested in data analytics, visualization and machine learning using tools such as Python pandas, SQL, Tableau, Numpy and Matplotlib.
-- 🌱 I’m currently learning Webscraping and SQL(MySQL)
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on new and dynamic projects that involves data.
 - 📫 How to reach me?
-Tel; +2348101277263, Facebook; Chidiebere Nnamani, Whatsapp; +2348101277263
+Tel; +2348101277263, Twitter; SammystDAnalyst, Facebook; Chidiebere Nnamani, Whatsapp; +2348101277263

 <!---
 SammystTheAnalyst/SammystTheAnalyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.